kkmorrisfam/my-music-player/README.md

 ## Future Work

-* Add user registration and login functionality
-* If user is logged in, a user can add a track to their playlist
-* Setup app in the cloud for production, with a cloud database
 * Add form to upload user albums or songs
+* Add a play queue
+* Add favorites
+* Add other queues